nickprender12/recordexpungPDX/index.md

 ---

 # [](#welcome)Welcome
-Welcome to the Record Expungement documentation site.
+This is the documentation site for the codeforpdx record expungement project.

-This site is currently in its infancy, however all documentation is currently in the process of being consolidated here.
+All documentation is currently being consolidated to this site.
+Please be patient.

 If you would like to contribute great!